The Klio Server v0.0.15

 2. TLS Certificate: For secure communication

-3. Encryption Password: For encrypting backup data at rest
+3. Encryption Key: Age-encrypted key for backup data at rest

 4. CA Certificate: For client authentication via mTLS